Note: This recipe is a long-time Mark’s Daily Apple favorite. An earlier version was originally submitted by reader Vanessa Query.

 Time in the kitchen: 2 minutes, plus previous time cooking eggs and bacon

 - 2-4 pieces of cooked bacon, crumbled

 - Salt and pepper to taste

-Mix all ingredients together, stirring not too much, but just enough to make some of the avocado and egg into mush.
+Mix all ingredients together.
+Don’t stir too much—just enough to lightly smash some of the avocado and egg.

 - Add a dollop of mayo to make it even creamier.

 - Serve it over a bed of leafy greens, like lettuce, baby kale, or spinach.